eshwen/phd-thesis/chapters/higgstoinv/figures/README.md

 python trigger_turnons_1D.py ../input_weight_data/nonvbf_trigger_files/$year/tbl_dataset.online.offline.met.mht--met_mht.csv $year
 ```

 A cut on the MHT can be specified if you don't want to absorb the entire MHT dimension (as it would include underflow and low values).
 A default is placed at 200 GeV, since that's our analysis-level selection.
 But the value can be changed with the `-m` argument.
+To remove the CMS label from the plots, comment out the relevant lines from `plotting_configs/plot_config_${year}.yml`.

 ### 2D plots